Hopparknä – symptom, orsaker och hur du rehabiliterar det - Rehcore AB

 When is surgery needed?

-Only after 6–12 months of persistently unsuccessful conservative treatment, combined with tests confirming tendon degeneration.
+Only after 6–12 months of persistent failed conservative treatment, in combination with tests confirming tendon degeneration.